malkamoskowicz/ttp/README.md

 # Stock Portfolio App

-A Full Stack web-based portfolio app created as part of an assessment for entry into the NYC Tech Talent Pipeline network.
+A Full Stack web-based portfolio app created as part of a candidate assessment.

 Technologies used: JavaScript, React, Redux, Node, Express, Passport, IEX Cloud, HTML and CSS.